rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 Next, add any of the properties described below along with their values.
 Every property listed below is optional.

+A number of [configuration examples](https://github.com/rabbitmq/cluster-operator/tree/main/docs/examples) are available in the Operator repository on GitHub.

 ### <a name='labels-annotations' class='anchor' href='#labels-annotations'>Labels and Annotations</a>

 **Description:** Labels and annotations in RabbitmqCluster metadata are propagated to the resources created by